Patient Journey During Covid-19

 If you show symptoms following appointment booking, you should contact the practice by phone

 Please do not arrive too early to the practice.
-If necessary, you should wait outside the practice
+If necessary, you should wait outside the practice or in your car.

 Please do not arrive without an appointment